goldnarms/IconWiki/Development-Environment-Setup.md

 To install external dependencies you can use Node's package manager, NPM.
 Simply browse to the root directory of the project in a terminal and run the command **_npm install_**.
 This will prompt NPM to check the packages.json file for what libraries to fetch and install.

 ### Setting up WebStorm
 To set up the solution in WebStorm is quite straightforward.
-Simply open the root directory.
+Simply open the project root directory, and you're set.
 To make a run configuration just press Run -> Edit Configurations, then point the Node App JS file to **_~/scripts/server.js_**, like so:

 ![Webstorm Node.js Run Configuration](http://i.imgur.com/3xfUd.png)